dhruv575/enflow/README.md

 classify it by incident, and then prepare any forms or email drafts relevant to that incident.

-Proposed Technical Stack
+Implemented Technical Stack

-1. MongoDB + Express + Node: We will intend to use MongoDB for storage of the raw forms, specified AI prompts, and data.
-This will be interacted with through Express and Node.
+1. MongoDB + Express + React: MongoDB is used for storage of incident data, markdown templates, workflows, and user information.
+This is accessed through a Flask backend and presented in a React frontend.
-2. HuggingFace and Flask: The backend will initially be built as a Hug- gingFace space and coded in Python/Flask.
-We will use this to create and run our server that will be accessed seperately from the backend.
-3. Cloudinary: Cloudinary will be used to process, store, and display images
+2. Flask API: The backend is built with Python/Flask for robust API functionality.
+3. OpenAI API: GPT-4o-mini is used for all natural language processing tasks:
+   - Extracting activities from log texts
+   - Classifying activities into appropriate workflows
+   - Extracting required data from activities
+   - Filling markdown templates with extracted data
+4. PyTesseract: For OCR processing of PDF log files
-4. Celery: For managing tasks and workers
+5. Celery with Redis: For managing asynchronous tasks and background workers
-5. PyTesseract: For OCR purposes
-6. OpenAI API:ChatGPT 4o-mini will be used for any LLM applications.
-    Make sure we are specifically using 4o-mini
-7. React: The frontend will be all react.
-The app has been created using npx create-react-app to begin with.
+6. WeasyPrint: For converting markdown templates to PDF documents
+7. JWT Authentication: For secure user authentication and authorization

 ## Environment Variables

-For security purposes, all sensitive credentials should be stored in environment variables, not in the code.
+For security purposes, all sensitive credentials are stored in environment variables, not in the code.

 1. **Backend Setup**:
    - Navigate to the `backend` directory
    - Copy `env.example` to `.env`: `cp env.example .env`
-   - Edit `.env` with your credentials for MongoDB, Cloudinary, OpenAI, etc.
+   - Edit `.env` with your credentials for MongoDB, OpenAI, etc.
    - Alternatively, run the setup script: `python setup_env.py`

 2. **Redis Configuration**: